Foofaraw/prympt/README.md

 To summarize, the package provides these main functionalities:

 - **Dynamic Prompt Composition:** Leverage enhanced [Jinja2](https://jinja.palletsprojects.com/) templating to easily substitute variables, iterate over collections.
-- **Structured Output Definitions:** Annotate your prompts with expected output formats with types (e.g., `int`, `float`) so that responses from LLMs can be automatically verified, parsed, and validated.
 - **Combine prompts:** Seamlessly combine multiple prompt templates and their outputs using the `+` operator for modular, reusable prompts.
+- **Structured Output Definitions:** Annotate prompts with expected outputs, optionally indicating their type (e.g., `int`, `float`) so that responses from LLMs can be automatically verified, parsed, and validated.
 - **Robust Error Handling:** Built-in mechanisms automatically retry and recover from common LLM response errors or malformed outputs, ensuring reliable interactions even when outputs deviate from expectations.
 - **Flexible LLM Integration:** `prympt` integrates by default with [LiteLLM](https://github.com/BerriAI/litellm), which supports over 100 LLM APIs, and also allows you to connect to any LLM API using custom code or your preferred provider.